-This list of our favorite things to do in March in Philadelphia details some of the best winter events and some activities unique to this time of year, updated for 2020.
+This list of our favorite things to do in March in Philadelphia details some of the best winter events and some activities unique to this time of year.

 TOP 10 EVENTS AND THINGS TO DO IN MARCH

 For even more ideas on popular tourist activities, be sure to check out our popular posts:

 Some of the attractions below are included for free with the purchase of a tourist discount pass.

 Philadelphia is home to multiple great music and event venues.
 This means there will be several great artists and bands here this March.

 - Rain - A Beatles Tribute - March 14

 - Thundercat - March 22